SatoriCyber/terraform-provider-satori/docs/resources/self_service_access_rule.md

 - **group_id** (String) Directory group ID for identity of type GROUP.
 Can not be changed after creation.
 - **name** (String) User/group name for identity types of USER and IDP_GROUP.
+Custom expression based on attributes for identity types of CEL.
 Can not be changed after creation.